1. Terms and Conditions of Employment for Postdoctoral Associates and Fellows (Postdocs)

 - The postdoc’s immediate supervisor is responsible for ensuring that the teaching assignments do not detract from the educational and research objectives of the original appointment; that they support the postdoc’s professional development; and that the postdoc’s responsibilities are compliant with all external funding requirements.

-The table below illustrates minimum postdoctoral salaries which are tied to the National Institutes of Health National Research Service Award (NIH NRSA) minimum and is dependent upon years of experience.
+The table below illustrates minimum post-doctoral salaries which are tied to the National Institutes of Health National Research Service Award (NIH NRSA) minimum and are dependent upon years of experience.

 Years of Experience